MPO-Group/MPO/doc/apache_config.md

-Steps for configuraing the apache web server for MPO
+Steps for configuring the apache web server for MPO
 ----------------------------------------------------

 * Step 1.
 Install libapache2-mod-wsgi: